-All of the public and private bitcoin keys generated by your Casa App are protocol-level keys (they are not proprietary to Casa), which means you're not limited to using Casa App to verify your addresses or transactions, or even to send funds.
+All of the public and private bitcoin keys generated by your Casa app are protocol-level keys (they are not proprietary to Casa), which means you're not limited to using the Casa app to verify your addresses or transactions, or even to send funds.

 Using "watch-only wallets," you can easily monitor your balance, verify transactions, and verify addresses using open-source, third-party tools.

-While Casa App itself doesn't allow a direct connection to your node, you can still recreate your wallet with just the public keys and link directly to a node that you control.
+While the Casa app itself doesn't allow a direct connection to your node, you can still recreate your wallet with just the public keys and link directly to a node that you control.